Red yeast rice benefit

 may have different chemical compositions, it is difficult to know what

-benefits or side effects, or how your cholesterol level will be
+benefits or side effects or how your cholesterol level will be

 influenced by taking such a product.
-The chemical composition of the red
+The chemical composition of the product you are taking may be quite different than the ones

 used in research studies.